MMP for Enriques pairs and singular Enriques varieties: Asymptotic theory for Enriques manifolds

-Let $X$ be an IHS manifold.
-Due to the works of Beauville, Bogomolov and Fujiki, there exists a non-degenerate quadratic form $q_X$ on $H^2(X,\C)$, called the \emph{Beauville-Bogomolov-Fujiki form}, which behaves like the intersection form on a surface.
-There also exists a positive constant $c_X \in \Q^{>0}$, called the \emph{Fujiki constant}, such that
+Let $X$ be an IHS manifold of dimension $2n$.
+Due to the works of Beauville, Bogomolov and Fujiki, there exists a non-degenerate quadratic form $q_X$ on $H^2(X,\C)$, called the \emph{Beauville--Bogomolov--Fujiki (BBF) form}, which behaves like the intersection form on a surface.
+There also exists a positive constant $c_X \in \Q_{>0}$, called the \emph{Fujiki constant} of $X$, such that